Why You Should Consider Entrepreneurship and Small Business Management?

 Small business owners usually see their customers in person each week.

 One study showed that small local businesses.
-Are better for a local economy than the introduction of new chain stores.
+Are better for the local economy than the introduction of new chain stores.

-By opening up new national level chain stores.
+By opening new national-level chain stores.
 The profits of owned small businesses in the community decrease.

 And many businesses end up failing and having to close.
 This creates an exponential effect.